MicrosoftDocs/sandbox/sandbox/functions-recipes/includes/proxies-conditional-responses.md

 ## Returning conditional responses based on backend response codes

-Azure Functions Proxies can be configured to return a custom responses based on the backend response.
+Azure Functions Proxies can be configured to return a custom response based on the backend response.

 To configure proxies, edit `proxies.json`.